Sharman Joshi: Theatre

 Another one of his popular comedy play was "Ame Layi Gaya, Tame Rahi Gaya" where he played four different roles.
 In 2016, he made his directorial debut with the Hindi rom-com, Main Aur Tum.
 It features him in the lead role along with Tejashree Pradhan.

-Movies

-He made his film debut in the 1999 art film, Godmother.
-This was followed by Style (2001), produced by N Chandra.
-Style was followed by its sequel Xcuse Me (2003) and other comedies such as Shaadi No. 1 (2005).
-In 2006, he starred in Rang De Basanti.
-Later that year he starred in the comedy film Golmaal.
-In 2007 he appeared in Life in a...
-Metro, Dhol, and Raqeeb.
-The following year saw him as the character Shyam in Hello, the film adaptation of Chetan Bhagat's novel One Night @ the Call Center.
-Joshi played the male lead in Sorry Bhai! in 2008 and one of the three characters (Raju Rastogi) in the 2009 film 3 Idiots, which was based on Chetan Bhagat's novel Five Point Someone.
-He also played a lead role in family drama Ferrari ki Sawaari (2012).
-He also played the role of a cop in the erotic-thriller Wajah Tum Ho.
-He has played a lead role in the Bollywood movies Kaashi in Search of Ganga (2018) and 3 Storeys.
-He is best known for his role as Raju Rastogi in the movie 3 Idiots.
-He made his digital debut with Balaji Telefilms's production Baarish in 2019 as the male lead opposite to Asha Negi.

-Other
+Television

 In 2009, he hosted a game show at Real T.V. called PokerFace: Dil Sachcha Chehra Jhootha, which was based on a British game show called PokerFace.
 He has been honored with the life membership of International Film and Television Club of Asian Academy of Film & Television.
 Sharman refers to be type-cast during his career and spoke about it at a TEDx conference in Mumbai in January, 2017.